vampaynani/encode-my-recipe/README.md

 Example:
 `node index.js 'http://ohmyveggies.com/make-freeze-quinoa-pancakes-with-strawberry-compote/'`

-The scraped recipe will be found in the data directory.
+The scrapped recipe will be found in the data directory.